metabrainz/spambrainz_ml/data/DummyData.md

 * last_updated
 * last_login_date

-The file uses the spam domains of emails and websites obtained thorugh research and colloboration.
-Rest all parameters are purely synthetic genrated through analysis of editor accounts.
-All the parameters are generated and stored in a pickle file to be used later.
+The file uses the spam and non-spam domains of emails and websites obtained thorugh research and colloboration.
+Rest all parameters are purely synthetic which are genrated through analysis of editor accounts.
+All the parameters are generated and stored in a pickle file to be used later to train the model.

 ### How to use: